Desideratus1/AttendApp/README.md

 These contain the buttons, text fields etc. that dictate where each the various pieces of the activity are located.

 Reference for the Java files
   LoginActivity.java is the first java file loaded into the program and its corresponding layout (login_layout) will be the first screen the user sees.
-AdministratorDashboard currently does not have any functionality and remains untested.

   General TODO.